 - for entry level roles

-- to be filled for a period of less than 12 months
+- to be filled for a period of 6 months or less

 - to be filled via transfer, redeployment or secondment at or below level